Practical Mission Planning for Optimized UAV-Sensor Wireless Recharging: System Design

 \section{System Design}

-This paper develops the optimal mission planner for autonomously recharging wireless sensors using a DJI M100 quadrotor drone as the PDV.
-We select temperature sensor LMT84~\cite{LMT84} with capacitor HB1030-2R510~\cite{HB1030} and pressure sensor NPA300~\cite{NPA300} with capacitor PHB-5R0~\cite{PHB5R0} as the sensor node prototypes, following \cite{PAN2020ODRS} and \cite{QQ2021ORS}.
+To simulate a general mission planning scenario of UAV-assisted WRSN, we select temperature sensor LMT84~\cite{LMT84} with capacitor HB1030-2R510~\cite{HB1030} and pressure sensor NPA300~\cite{NPA300} with capacitor PHB-5R0~\cite{PHB5R0} as the sensor prototypes, following~\cite{PAN2020ODRS, QQ2021ORS}.
 Specifications of sensor nodes and the UAV are listed in Table.~\ref{tab:node}.
+Values of some parameters in Eq.~\eqref{eq:induced-power}-\eqref{eq:ipt} that experiments can identify are summarized as below: air density $\rho = 1.25kg/m^3$, drag coefficient $c_D = 0.04$~\cite{RODRIGUES2022100569}, and IPT link efficiency $\eta_{IPT} = 50$\%~\cite{PAN2020ODRS}.
+Although fluctuations in these parameters can influence overall power consumption and are thus relevant to our work, they are beyond the scope of this paper.
+Therefore, we set constant values to these parameters.